About Artist

 Currently, Ratthakorn continues to explore the theme of death in relation to human lifestyles in his projects.
 His objective is to awaken people to the reality of death, thereby fostering a mindset of living life with caution.

-Ratthakorn employ sculpting techniques using 3D software, creating pieces with resin 3D printing to replicate real-life objects.
-By blending imagination with symbols, He convey concepts through these pieces.
+Ratthakorn employs both traditional hand-sculpting techniques combined with 3D software sculpting, creating pieces with resin 3D printing to replicate real-life objects.
+By blending imagination with symbols, he conveys concepts through these pieces.
 This series aims to raise awareness about death, an inevitable truth affecting people of all races, genders, and ages.
+"Death is one of the most invaluable resources that everyone possesses, yet no one ever manages to utilize it for their own benefit.